 The police possess a wide range of powers to stop vehicles and are allowed to stop a vehicle “for any reason”.
-The powers of police to stop vehicles are mostly contained in the Road Traffic Act 1988 (RTA 1988).
+In England, Wales, and Scotland, the powers of police to stop vehicles are mostly contained in the Road Traffic Act 1988 (RTA 1988).

 There is no specific search power for vehicles - the ability for an officer to search a vehicle is conferred under the same stop and search powers contained in section 1 of the Police and Criminal Evidence Act 1984 (PACE).